huggingface/blog/putting_rl_back_in_rlhf_with_rloo.md

 # Acknowledgment and Thanks

-We thank Lewis Tunstall, Sarah Hooker, Omar Sanseviero, and Leandro Von Werra for the helpful feedback on this blog post.
+We thank Lewis Tunstall, Sara Hooker, Omar Sanseviero, and Leandro Von Werra for the helpful feedback on this blog post.